+A virtual appliance can be deployed as a VM or a subset of a virtual machine running on virtualization technology, such as VMware Workstation.
+Deploying an application as a virtual appliance can eliminate problems with installation and configuration, such as software or driver compatibility issues.
+Users can simply download a single file and run the application.
+Resources required for maintenance are also reduced.
 Virtual appliances have proven useful in deploying network applications.
-They are also helpful in grid computing, where they can solve the problem introduced by heterogeneous hardware and operating systems, and in Software as a Service (SaaS), where the simplicity of the virtual appliance can help leverage economies of scale.Content Continues Below
+They are also helpful in grid computing, where they can solve problems introduced by heterogeneous hardware and operating systems, and in the Software as a Service (SaaS) delivery model, where the simplicity of the virtual appliance can help improve economies of scale.Content Continues Below

 Virtual appliances are a subset of the broader class of software appliances.